Subscribe To This Site

 Identifying weeds - picture: Dandelion leaves have a characteristic serrated look which is hard to miss.
 Some of the very young leaves can be smooth.

-Dock: deep roots make this a persistent and tricky weed to eradicate.
+Dock: Deep roots make this a persistent and tricky weed to eradicate.
 Don't let it seed and use a trowel or spade to get the whole root if possible.
+Chop off any seeding tops early to prevent your garden being well seeded with this difficult weed.

 Picture: gallant soldier has small pretty white and yellow flowers